-Here at The Samfund, we are proud to provide relief and support to young adult cancer survivors who are struggling financially.
+Here at The Samfund, we are proud to provide support to young adults who are struggling financially because of cancer.
 Through direct financial assistance and free online support and education, we help young adults survive and move forward with their lives after cancer.

 Cancer isn't free.
 Learn more about our programs, take a look at our resource lists, and find the support you need.